tmicheletto/profiteer/README.md

 # To Run

 In the root of the repo run `go install`.
-Then enter `./profiteer`.
+Then enter `profiteer`.
 You will be prompted to enter the stock prices in the following format `1,2,3,4,5`.

 # To Test